public interface Message

 The order of property values is not defined.
 To iterate through a

-message's property values, use getPropertyNames
+message's property values, use getPropertyNames to retrieve

 a property name enumeration and then use the various property get methods